ropensci-archive/finch/README.md

 </SimpleDarwinRecordSet>
 ```

-This file is in this package as an example file, get the file, then `beak()`
+This file is in this package as an example file, get the file, then `simple()`

 ```r